Nadeem-Younus/NLP-DataExtraction-and-ML/README.md

 # NLP
-In this project I worked on large dateset of millions of customers.
+In this project I worked on large dateset of millions of customers - applied Pandas and NLP techniques, and ML algorithms.
 The customer and agent conversation text was transformed into actionable tables.
 The context of the talk/chat between customer and agent was extracted.
 Natural Language Processing techniques were used to get the context of the most frequent words (single words, two words, three words).